gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 At this point, we are able to extract information about a function type and use it in a meaningful way.
 Yet our facility supports a powerful feature of reflection: reification.

 What is that?
 Reification is to make something real, concrete.
-Here's a quote from wikipedia:
+Here's a quote from Wikipedia:

 > Reification is making something real, bringing something into being, or making something concrete.

-The idea is this: since we have meta information about an object, we can make another object made from this meta information.
+The idea is this: since we have meta-information about an object, we can make another object made from this meta information.
 We will re-use the return type and parameter type to create a new, different object type.

 First, let's make some additional utilities about function related traits: